 Each stage of life looks different and brings unique challenges to every couple.
 My hope is that you will be inspired by the stories of the women in this series.
 I hope that their experiences will help you find more ways to make your marriage relationship a priority throughout every stage of your own life.

 Charlene blogs over at Enduring All Things.
-She and I also co-run a Facebook group for wives.
 She and her husband, Pearson, started dating in high school, were together throughout college, and have been married for four years.
 The stages in their marriage have been unique and included spending almost every waking moment together to rarely seeing each other at all.
 I loved hearing about the different challenges they've faced, how they've kept their relationship as a top priority no matter their current schedule, and a cool future plan that they have.

 What does it mean to you to prioritize your marriage?